RagnarB83/ash-documentation/docs/neb.rst

 - It can be a good idea to do an initial NEB from a lower level of theory (e.g. xTB) before doing the higher level of theory (DFT).
 Use restart_file option to read in lower-level MEP as guess.
 - If you already know approximately what the saddlepoint geometry should look like you can provide such a geometry using the TS_guess_file option.
 The geometry will be used during the interpolation to provide a more accurate guess path.
 This could also be a previously obtained saddlepoint at another level of theory.
 - In rare cases the IDPP interpolation goes wrong, you can either 1) try modify the idpp_springconst value or 2) switch to a simpler linear Cartesian interpolation (interpolation="linear" option) instead, perhaps in combination with a TS_guess_file (guides the linear interpolation).
 - If a CI-NEB calculation converges, the saddlepoint geometry can be confirmed as a saddlepoint via a NumFreq job.
-NEB returns an ASH Fragment of the saddlepoint geometry as well as an XYZ-file.
+NEB returns an ASH Fragment inside the ASH-Results object (saddlepoint_fragment attibute) of the saddlepoint geometry as well as an XYZ-file.
 - Any ASH Theory level can in principle be used (although only ORCA and xTB have been tested).
 In practice you want to use a QM method and code with an analytical gradient available.